Skeough20/content-ops-starter/content/pages/index.md

           textAlign: center
       type: TitleBlock
     subtitle: Who is Hiss Coin
-    text: >+
+    text: >
       Hiss is a unique meme coin on the Solana Blockchain, But unlike others with a utility inside the Solana ecosystem.
 While being a utility with Dapps that will launch after hiss goes live and much more it also has a loveable and meme narrative behind.
-You may ask yourself why we chose hiss, well hiss was chosen one day, because it show what Solana truely is snakes being fast, and Solana transactions even faster, also snakes adaptably to be found everywhere in the world just like Solana abilatiy to adpta with its large of decentralized applications.
+You may ask yourself why we chose hiss, well hiss was chosen one day, because it shows what Solana truely is snakes being fast, and Solana transactions even faster, also snakes adaptably to be found everywhere in the world just like Solana abilatiy to adpta with its large of decentralized applications.
 And finale the stealthiness of a snake being sneaky and unknow just like Solana that is private and secure.
     media:
       title: Title of the video
       url: ''